Empowering dreams through collective action.

 Either the community members can allocate funds which the organization obtained from another source (e.g. membership fees), or the public gets an incredibly easy to use interface to give money to each sub-project, through one-time payments, but importantly also with the option to set up recurring subscription payments.

 Traditional donations typically have a lack of transparency regarding where in the organization the money actually goes, lack of accountability regarding who executes a project, and lack of possibility for the public to suggest budgetary optimizations.
-Instead, the Dreams platform logically subdivides an organization into its sub-projects, each of which has a clearly defined lead.
-Thus accountability is more decentralized and external donors can have maximum certainty about that their funds are actually used effectively.
+Instead, the organization utilizing the Dreams platform is thus logically subdivided into its sub-projects, each of which has a clearly defined lead.
+Additionally, all leads are non-hierarchical, because for them, it would be just stupid to compete.
+Leads are awesome people, who take care and share responsibility for the common good.
+Thus accountability is more decentralized, but external donors can still have maximum certainty about that their funds are actually used effectively, because they are the ones that believe in a lead.
+And because each lead has a social responsibility, they must do their job well, otherwise people would be very angry very quickly.

 Step 3: Reimbursement